 RHONDA URDANG is an independent studio artist working across multiple disciplines.
 Since founding Flagstaff Feminist Art Project, she has worked primarily in femmage, book art, collage, digital manipulation, assemblage, painting and satire.
-Her thought-provoking artworks have been shown extensively in regional, national, and international group shows in 39 states since Sep 2014.
+Her thought-provoking artworks have been shown extensively in regional, national, and international group shows in 39 states.
 Rhonda received her BFA with an emphasis in painting from the University of Nebraska at Omaha and later worked as a journeyman color separation artist in Phoenix, retouching high-fashion catalogs for Anne Klein, Ann Taylor, Bergdorf Goodman, Bonwit Teller, Estee Lauder, and Neiman Marcus.
 She is enjoying how the snow renders objects strange and ghostly after the winter solstice.
 Her collage "Seance with Peggy Guggenheim (Paris, 1924)" will debut in the recreation of Art of This Century's (1943) -- 31 Women Artists: A Special Exhibit at the Sedona Arts Center from Jan.
 3-26, 2020.

 Image Detail: Queen Victoria with Harriet Tubman as Suffra-Jette (1867), 2019

 Domestic Sales Only